musicEnfanthen/music21playground/README.md

 The server should now be running and the jupyter dashboard should open in your browser.

+To learn more about Jupyter notebooks, see this detailed tutorial: https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#WhatIs

 ### Run notebook online
 There are some possibilities to get an interactive online notebook running without the need to install the whole jNotebook environment (especially useful for classes, e-learning etc):